step-/gtkmenuplus/docs/menu_configuration_file_format.md

 Blank lines are ignored.

-Each meaningful line in a menu configuration file contains a keyword (which may be preceded by whitespace).

-Keywords identify the type of line.
-The case of keywords is ignored.
+Each meaningful line in a menu configuration file contains a directive (which may be preceded by whitespace).
+The case of directives is ignored.

-### Keywords
+### Directives

-Seven keywords are inherited from myGtkMenu, the ancestor to gtkmenuplus.
+Seven directives are inherited from myGtkMenu, the ancestor to gtkmenuplus.
-**(M)** marks keywords whose behaviour in gtkmenuplus differs from that in myGtkMenu.
+**(M)** marks directives whose behaviour in gtkmenuplus differs from that in myGtkMenu.

     item=item_description